NerijusBartosevicius/laravel-insert-update-delete-ids/README.md

 ## What It Does

 This package allows you to get data after event with database.

+**Supports MariaDB, PostgreSQL and SQLite databases.**

 `insertGetIds method inserts and returns array of data.
 By default returning array with id value, but you can change to any existing fields in the table.`